 You can be sure that I didn’t learn this in medical school or in my Continuing Medical Education courses that I take to maintain my medical license.
 I doubt it will ever be a topic in med school since the drug companies call the shots in allopathic medicine.
 And that’s why a couple hundred thousand people have accessed this blog.

-Further to my blog of Dec.
+Back in 2014, I said, further to my blog of Dec.
 28, 2013 Balancing Adrenals and Thyroid, I now realize that the thyroid needs at least nine minerals for proper function.

 As I say in my blog and the ReMyte book, medicine treats hypothyroidism with hormone replacement therapy with patients fighting to get a prescription of natural hormones from their doctor.
 However, the real crux of the matter is the building-block minerals that your thyroid needs to make perfect thyroid cells.
-This perfection can also be enhanced with RnA Drops and ReAline.
+This perfection can be enhanced with RnA ReSet Drops and ReAline.

 Iodine: T3 has 3 iodine molecules; T4 has 4.
 So it’s safe to say that the thyroid can’t function without iodine.
 T4 or (thyroxine) is 68 percent iodine by weight, and T3 (triiodothyronine) is 58 percent.

 Selenium: A necessary cofactor in the production of thyroxine (T4), It also converts T4 to the more active form, T3.
 A total 11 selenium-dependent enzymes have been identified as necessary for thyroid function and thyroid hormone production.
 If you take iodine without selenium, you can cause selenium deficiency.
 If you take selenium without iodine, you can cause iodine deficiency.